Precise Tracking of Cosmic Muons using Time over Threshold property of NINO ASICs: Components of the Read-out DAQ

+Taking the advantage of the low rate of cosmic muons, a low-end FPGA has been used in the present work to design a TDC of coarse resolution.
 A developer board based on ALTERA MAX-10 FPGA has been used for pulse width measurement~\cite{fpga}.
 It has been programmed using the Intel Quartus Prime platform.
 The TOT output of NINO has been measured by a 500 MHz clock generated using Phase Locked Loop (PLL) mechanism applied on the 50 MHz on-board clock.
 Therefore, a resolution of 2 ns has been achieved in this scheme.
-This has been tested by measuring the pulse width of a known 60 ns pulse by both oscilloscope and FPGA.
-The difference in the time width measured has been shown in figure~\ref{FPGADAQ} (a).
-The TOT values for 7 pick-up strips (center strip, three on the right, three on the left) are temporarily stored in a memory array.
-This data has been serially transmitted to the PC via UART protocol when the coincidence of three scintillators and the central strip of RPC is found.
-The schematic workflow of the FPGA has been shown in figure~\ref{FPGADAQ} (b).
+It has been tested by measuring the pulse width of a known 60 ns pulse by both oscilloscope and FPGA.
+The difference in their measurement has been shown in figure~\ref{FPGADAQ}~(a) with an offset of 2 ns.
+The following logical operation has been programmed in the FPGA for collecting data from the RPC.
+The TOT values for seven read-out strips (center strip, three on the right, three on the left) are temporarily stored in a memory array.
+These data are serially transmitted to the computer via UART protocol when a coincidence of three scintillators and the central strip of RPC is found.
+The schematic workflow of the FPGA has been illustrated in figure~\ref{FPGADAQ} (b).

-\section{Experimental setup}
+\section{Experimental Setup}